kevinAlbs/Bookmarker/README.md

 - Front-end cache bug to address category deletion bugs
 - Easy installer and instructions
-- Replace HTML injection with the Chrome extension popup to save on page load time and ensure functioning on irregular pages (e.g. pages using frameset).
 - Check if page is already bookmarked and update icon (fill in transparent area with red)
 - Custom keyboard shortcuts
 - Search bar